skullydazed/docker-system-prune/README.md

 # Usage

-This image allows you to program automatically when a prune will be done in your hosts.
+This image allows you to program automatically when a prune will be done on your hosts.
 The main advantage over external solutions like a cron job is that you can launch it in a cluster easily: "fire & forget"

 !!! info
          You need to mount the docker socket to allow the command to be executed in the host.